Dalimil/Find-and-Replace-Browser-Extension/README.md

 - Find next/previous
 - Replace current/all
 - Close the widget
+- Click one of the panel buttons
+  - Show Favourites
+  - Show History
+  - Show Templates
+  - Show Help/Info

 #### Actions API
 User actions specified above directly translate to types of messages that need to be passed between our widget and the content scripts in the page.
 We define the following API, where each message has the prototype `{ action: string, data: Object }` where `data` is optional: